vonglan/realearn-sy-presets/README.md

 You need
 - Reaper
 - Version 2.8.2 of ReaLearn (available via ReaPack or GitHub)
-- One of the currently „supported“ synthesizers/controllers
-- One of the currently „supported“ VSTs
+- One of the currently supported synthesizers/controllers, see list above
   - If you have some time and skills, you can create a Controller Mapping for other devices, using the existing presets as template.
 If you do this, please share your Mapping!
+- One of the currently supported VSTs, see list above
   - Similarly, you can create Main Mappings for other analog synth VSTs.
 Again, it would be nice to add these Mappings here.

 How to:
 - Install the ReaLearn SY mapping presets via ReaPack or directly
   - Via ReaPack: like ReaLearn, but use repository URL https://github.com/vonglan/reaper-packages/raw/main/index.xml
-  - Directly: download individual files from here: https://github.com/vonglan/realearn-sy-presets and put the presets in the corresponding Reaper folders Data/helgoboss/realearn/presets/controller and .../main (to navigate to this folder, use: Reaper menu Options / Show REAPER Resource Path in explorer/finder)
+  - Directly: download individual files from here: https://github.com/vonglan/realearn-sy-presets and put the presets in the corresponding Reaper folders Data/helgoboss/realearn/presets/controller and .../main (to navigate to these folders, use: Reaper menu Options / Show REAPER Resource Path in explorer/finder)
 - Depending on the controller, some configurations on the controller have to be made, see below
 - Put a ReaLearn instance in the same track as your VST, before it
 - In ReaLearn, load the suitable Controller Mapping and Main Mapping